-The LaGrange College Tutoring Center serves LaGrange College students who could benefit from addition help in many general education courses through peer tutoring.
-The tutors have been nominated by professors in their respective disciplines, typically including: Accounting, Biology (including Anatomy and Physiology), General and Organic Chemistry, Mathematics, Physics, Problem Solving, Psychology, Spanish, Statistics, and in other languages and fields as the needs arise.
+The LaGrange College Tutoring Center serves LaGrange College students who could benefit from additional help in many general education courses through peer tutoring.
+The tutors have been nominated by professors in their respective disciplines, typically including: Accounting, Biology, Chemistry, Economics, Mathematics, Physics, Psychology, Spanish, Statistics, and in other fields as the needs arise.